-Young people experiencing the rapid physical, intellectual, social and emotional growth of preadolescence need an educational environment sensitive to their specific needs.
+Young people experiencing the rapid physical, intellectual, social, and emotional growth of preadolescence need an educational environment sensitive to their specific needs.
 The Middle School program for students in grades four, five, and six have been carefully constructed to provide a curriculum that is challenging in a school community built on trust, leadership, and mutual respect.
 Each grade level in the Middle School is guided by a team of teachers who work together to provide a stable and supportive atmosphere.
 The teachers meet to discuss the academic, social, emotional, and physical needs of each student and to develop strategies to help students deal with the many challenges of this stage of development.

-The goal of the Middle School program is to provide academic and social foundation needed to transition from an elementary school environment into a larger and more independent setting.
+The goal of the Middle School program is to provide the academic and social foundation needed to transition from an elementary school environment into a larger and more independent setting.
 The platform of the program strives to foster growing independence and accountability.
 Students are taught to be curious and seek knowledge through the many opportunities they have that transform them into curious, compassionate, creative, and confident individuals.

 Literacy/ELAR/Communication (Reading, Language Arts, and Writing), Math, Science, and Social Studies make up the core classes with additional classes in Art, Music, Spanish, Technology, Physical Education, and Library.
-Activities and lessons are established to meet the individual needs of students at varied levels of ability while promoting critical thinking and fostering problem solving.
+Activities and lessons are established to meet the individual needs of students at varying levels of ability while promoting critical thinking and fostering problem-solving.

-Teachers work to ensure that lessons incorporate the multiple intelligences and allow for creativity as well as verbal and written expression.
-The program is enhanced through research projects, the infusion of Fine Arts and Technology within core class instruction, and team building games and activities.
+Teachers work to ensure that lessons incorporate multiple intelligences and allow for creativity as well as verbal and written expression.
+The program is enhanced through research projects, the infusion of Fine Arts and Technology within core class instruction, and team-building games and activities.
 Students gain a clear understanding that learning involves the interweaving of all content areas.
 This idea is made more concrete as the students engage in interdisciplinary projects.
 Academic Excursions are a valuable learning tool and are incorporated within the Middle School Program.

 Middle School exemplifies a heightened level of accountability.
 Fourth through sixth graders are expected and required to play an active role in their education.
 Middle School students have a full day of classes set on a block schedule.
-Students record their homework assignments in their planners, maintains materials and supplies in their designated area or at home, complete extensive research projects, and attend seven to ten minutes of each mandatory Parent-Teacher Report Card Conference.
+Students record their homework assignments in their planners, maintain materials and supplies in their designated area or at home, complete extensive research projects, and attend seven to ten minutes of each mandatory Parent-Teacher Report Card Conference.
 Middle School students (4th through 6th grades) must attend the first 5 to 7 minutes of each end of the quarter conference with their parents and advisor.
 These requirements promote a sense of personal responsibility the school endeavors to instill in each student.
 The students are also afforded a number of opportunities to develop and strengthen their leadership skills.

-Advisories
+Advisory

 St. Philip's has an advisory system that begins with Middle School students in 4th grade.
-Each student is assigned an advisor who communicates regularly with parents through written comments and parent conferences as well as through more informal channels.
 Advisory groups have activities during their allotted advisory time.

-Advisory meetings provide an opportunity for the students to get to know each-other and their advisors better.
-Advisories also give students a chance to relax and to share experiences with each other.
+Advisory meetings provide an opportunity for the student to:

+- learn and implement time management, organization, and study skills, - identify and incorporate various supports for success, - address wellness and social responsibility, - get to know one another and their advisors better, and - relax and to share experiences with each other.